 - Peanut Butter.
 Smooth and creamy peanut butter with no added sugar.

-- Coconut Flour– Helps hold the peanut butter filling together.
+- Coconut Flour.
+Helps hold the peanut butter filling together.
 I promise you won’t taste the coconut at all!

-Using your hands, form small balls of dough, and place them on a lined plate or tray.
+Next, using your hands, form small balls of dough, and place them on a lined plate or tray.
 Press each ball into a cookie shape and place them in the freezer (or fridge!).

 While the cookies are firming up, prepare your chocolate!
 I melt my chocolate chips in the microwave, but if you don’t have one, you can use a saucepan and melt them stovetop.

 Finally, remove the cookies from the freezer or fridge.
 Use two forks, and dip each cookie in the melted chocolate, until completely covered.
-Place the chocolate covered peanut butter cookies in the fridge, until they firm up (around 20 minutes!).
+Place the chocolate covered peanut butter cookies in the fridge until they firm up (around 20 minutes!).

-- Freeze your peanut butter filling before you coat them in chocolate
+- Freeze your peanut butter filling before you coat them in chocolate.

 - If you plan to gift these or use for a cookie exchange (perfect for holidays and Christmas time!), keep them wrapped in parchment paper for easy consumption.

-Keto Chocolate Peanut Butter No Bake Cookies
+Chocolate Peanut Butter No Bake Cookies | 4 Ingredients Only

 - Line a large baking tray or platter with parchment paper and set aside.